moisespsena-go/umbux/README.md

 ```go
 func (c *Compiler) CompileWriter(out io.Writer) (err error)
 ```
-Compile amber and write the Go Template source into given io.Writer instance You would not be using this unless debugging / checking the output.
+Compile umbux and write the Go Template source into given io.Writer instance You would not be using this unless debugging / checking the output.
 Please use Compile method to obtain a template instance directly.